 Property rules related to use of outdoor features such as decks, patios, grills, recreational fires, pools, hot tubs, saunas, and other recreational facilities; and all rules required by the MN Department of Health must be visible.

-Notice that all applicable ordinances will be enforced by the Cass County Sheriff’s Department, including reduced noise levels between 10 PM and 7 Am.
+Notice that all applicable ordinances will be enforced by the Cass County Sheriff’s Department, including reduced noise levels per the noise decibels section below.

 Signage / Lighting.
 Signage for the rental property must not exceed 12 sq. ft. and must remain unlighted.